learn-co-students/py-lists-with-maps-data-science-intro-000/README.md

 ### Introduction

-Ok, so now that we have a sense of how to read from a list and alter a list in Python, let's see how our knowledge of lists can help us in creating data visualizations by plotting maps.
+Ok, so now that we have a sense of how to read from and alter a list in Python, let's see how our knowledge of lists can help us in creating data visualizations by plotting maps.

 ### Working with lists and maps